The big trick on LinkedIn is to get people through the cold (new) targeting layer to retargeting. At which point, costs decrease and results improve.

 We recommend more than 300 to take advantage of economies of scale and drive costs down.

-If you don't have 10000 companies in Snitcher to target, that's okay too, you can add to what you have with new companies in LinkedIn.
+If you don't have 10000 companies in Snitcher to target, you can supplement what you have with new companies in LinkedIn to get started.

-Smaller audience sizes work well too and you will gain better insights from tightly controlled audiences.
-The results will take a little longer to generate though and there are higher costs per impression (CPM) or click (CPC).
+Smaller audience sizes work well too and you will gain deeper insights from smaller more segmented audiences.
+The results do take a little longer to generate though and you will face higher costs per impression (CPM) and click (CPC).

 Some of the more advanced strategies might not be applicable if you have a relatively low volume of target company identifications each month.